Roy Den Hollander: Murder of Marc Angelucci

-On July 11, 2020, lawyer and National Coalition for Men (NCFM) leader Marc Angelucci was fatally shot at his front door in Cedarpines Park, California, an unincorporated community in San Bernardino County, California.
+On July 11, 2020, lawyer and National Coalition for Men (NCFM) leader Marc Angelucci was fatally shot at his front door in Cedarpines Park, California, an unincorporated community near San Bernardino, California.
 A man rang the doorbell and when someone else from the house opened the door, the unknown assailant said that there was a package delivery for Angelucci.
 After he came to the door to sign for the package Angelucci was shot, after which the shooter sped away in an as yet undetermined vehicle.
 Angelucci was pronounced dead on the scene after paramedics arrived.

 The FBI is investigating the murder and possible links to the shooting of district judge Esther Salas's son and husband in New Jersey which occurred eight days later.
 In both attacks, the murderer posed as a package deliveryman.
 According to the president of the NCFM, Harry Crouch, and men's rights activist Paul Elam, Den Hollander had been kicked out of the organization after he became enraged that he was not named as a co-counselor in National Coalition for Men v.
 Selective Service System, a lawsuit filed in 2013.
 Papers mentioning Angelucci had been found in the car where Den Hollander had killed himself.
 Den Hollander viewed Angelucci as a rival and reportedly bore a grudge against him.